alvarolm/saferbullet/README.md

 I'm also evaluating the possibility of a "ready to deploy" binary that includes all the missing features to run SaferBullet in a production environment (tls, file system encryption, etc).

-This is project is an effort with NO GUARANTEE WHATSOEVER, use at your own risk.

 ## Improvements

 - regular checks for vulnerabilities in dependencies [WIP]